yugendran0705/HTML-CSS/README.md

 - padding: used to change the space of elements inside a block
 - border-radius: used to change border radius
 - margin: to alter the space surrounding the block
+- display: flex: to create a flexbox
+- justify-content: to align items along the main axis in a flex container
+- gap: to define the space between items in a flex container
+- media query: to apply different styles for different screen sizes
+- hover: to change the style of an element when the mouse is over it
+- box-shadow: to add shadow effects around an element